-Has your country adopted measures to reduce existing or future opportunities for organized criminal groups to participate in lawful markets with proceeds of crime (art.
+Has your country adopted measures to reduce existing or [future opportunities] (Iran: concern about the ability to define it for purposes of the questionnaire] for organized criminal groups to participate in lawful markets with proceeds of crime (art.
 31, para.
-2), including:
+2), including: [Mauritius: delete or simplify]

 (a) The strengthening of cooperation between law enforcement agencies or prosecutors and relevant private entities, including industry?